Mixed Quantum-Classical Methods for Polaron Spectral Functions: Results and Discussion

-In conclusion, MFE again appears to be slightly more accurate than MASH, particularly in the regimes of small system size and low temperatures.
-MFE is known to suffer from the overcoherence problem~\cite{Subotnik2010}, which MASH resolves through its deterministic hopping between adiabatic states~\cite{Runeson2023}.
+In conclusion, MFE again appears to be slightly more accurate than MASH, particularly in the regimes of small system sizes and low temperatures, in terms of peak positions.
+However, MFE suffers more severely from the negative spectral weight issue here.
+From examining the analytical results for the $J=0$ case, we note that this problem persists in both MFE and MASH, indicating that it arises from the algorithms themselves rather than physical inaccuracies or numerical artifacts.
+Regarding peak positions, MFE is known to suffer from the overcoherence problem~\cite{Subotnik2010}, which MASH resolves through its deterministic hopping between adiabatic states~\cite{Runeson2023}.
 In regimes where $N$ is small and the system is not at very high temperatures (as shown in the $N=6$ panels of Fig.~\ref{fig:MFEvsMASH_Tg}), the tendency of MFE to retain coherence might be advantageous in depicting a system that is slow to decohere on the short and intermediate timescales relevant for the computation of the spectral function.
+The time-domain correlation functions in these regimes exhibit much slower decoherence in MFE compared to MASH, which explains MFE's richer spectral structure, particularly at $k=\pi$.
+As illustrated in Fig.~\ref{fig:Ct_k=pi}, the MFE correlation function shows a revival in amplitude after the initial decay, while the MASH correlation function decays monotonically.
+This results in a split peak in MFE spectral function but only a broad peak in MASH, as evidenced in Fig.~\ref{fig:MFEvsMASH_J}(o).
 However, as the number of sites or temperatures increases, the distinction between the performance of MFE and MASH significantly lessens.
 Higher temperatures allow thermal effects to dominate, rendering quantal aspects of the lattice motion less important while larger system sizes lead to a more continuous spectrum at low energies, giving rise to smoother spectral features.
-One final observation revealed by these results is that MASH appears to more robustly produce physical features with positive spectral weight than does MFE, despite this not being guaranteed, as illustrated by the exact results for $J=0$.
+In addition, in the case of larger lattices, coherent beating between discrete electronic states~\cite{Robinson2022} is removed as the energy spacing is decreased, and the effective number of bath oscillators increases.
+Both factors lead to the broader spectrum exhibited for larger systems.
+In fact, for $N=16$, which is sufficient to reach convergence with respect to the number of lattice sites, the two methods yield largely similar spectra characterized by broadened peaks.